Snake River Conspiracy

 Snake River Conspiracy (SRC) is an American industrial rock band.
-It was formed in 1996 in the San Francisco Bay Area by producers Eric Valentine and Jason Slater.
-The band's vocalist, Tobey Torres, was recruited in 1998.
+It was formed in 1998 in the San Francisco Bay Area by vocalist Tobey Torres and producers Eric Valentine, Jason Slater.

-After signing with Reprise Records, Snake River Conspiracy issued their debut album, Sonic Jihad (2000), which received largely positive reviews but experienced little commercial success.
-Between 2001 and 2006, Snake River Conspiracy attempted to record a second album tentatively titled SRC2, but its conception was stunted by the band's departure from Reprise in early 2002, and numerous interpersonal conflicts during this period led to several changes in band personnel, with Slater remaining the band's sole constant member.
-The band finally split up in September 2006, with the album remaining unfinished.

-Slater revisited Snake River Conspiracy and SRC2 in 2012, and continued to work on the album for the remainder of the decade until his death in December 2020.
-Tobey Torres and Mitchell Doran revived the band in 2022, and have plans to release new music in 2023.

 History

-Formation and Sonic Jihad (1996–2000)

-Snake River Conspiracy was founded in 1996 as a project of producer Eric Valentine and Jason Slater, a former member of Third Eye Blind.
-After forming, the band hired Tobey Torres to be the band's singer.
-The band was initially signed to Interscope Records in 1998 on the strength of a two-song demo, and shortly after signing to the label Valentine opted out of the band to focus on his music production career.
+Snake River Conspiracy was founded in 1998 as a project of vocalist Tobey Torres and producers Eric Valentine and Jason Slater.
+The band was initially signed to Interscope Records in 1998 on the strength of a two-song demo, and shortly after signing to the label, Valentine opted out of the band to focus on his music production career.
 Problems at Interscope led to the band moving to Elektra Records and then Reprise Records.
 The band's debut EP/single, "Vulcan", was released on October 5, 1999; it received rave reviews from critics, and was named "Single of the Week" by the British music magazine NME.

 SRC's debut album, Sonic Jihad, was released in the United States on July 11, 2000.
 The band found moderate success in the United States with their cover of "How Soon Is Now?" by The Smiths, which reached a peak of number 15 on the Billboard Dance Club Songs chart and number 38 on the Modern Rock Tracks chart.
-The single was promoted with an alleged quote from Morrissey praising the song as "Better than the original", although he would later go on to "sardonically" praise the song as such in an April 2001 interview with Mojo magazine.
-In response to the Mojo article, "How Soon Is Now?" was reissued as a single in the UK by Morpheus Records in July 2001, where it subsequently reached number 83 on the UK Singles Chart.
-Despite the success of the "How Soon Is Now?" cover, Sonic Jihad was ultimately a commercial failure, and only reached number 36 on the Billboard Heatseeker Albums chart.
-Slater blamed the album's failure on Reprise's inability to properly promote the album on MTV and radio, but also attributed some of the blame to the album's production and sound.
+"How Soon Is Now?" was reissued as a single in the UK by Morpheus Records in July 2001, where it subsequently reached number 83 on the UK Singles Chart.